ALINJFSw/maze-game/README.md

 # maze-game

-a game you need ti go throuh walls using the mouse cursor an you have a scoring board reduce 10 is you lose add 5 if you win (2eza mch m3jbak 2e7ki charbel ) not my problem
+a maze game is a game than you need  to reach the goal with the mouse croshair without touching the edges of the root

-Nt : reagarding i don't think you will read this readme  i didn't care about styling okeyyyy
+this game build using html css javascript by detecting the coords of the mouse and test if this coords are inside the boundries